 Luckily a Kite flying across their path drew their attention; they immediately launched an attack, buzzing him and strafing him and really getting ‘in his face.’
 He dodged lazily but kept heading due east towards the rising sun.
 Four sorties they launched, wheeling round, gaining height, then flying straight at him again.

 Aargh!
-Me hearties, I heard ’em shouting as they flocked off.
+Me hearties, I heard ’em shouting as he flocked off.

 The eels in the Palmiet River down the road lead an interesting life.
 And there’s still lots we don’t know about them.
 Especially me, so know that this is a story of our eels written by someone who’d like to know more.